akehrer/akehrer.github.io/_posts/2015-01-24-connecting-nim-to-python.markdown

 The important lines are 13 and 14 where our two exported procedures are called out.
 We can see that `summer` is looking for two `NF` type arguments which we can assume are Nim type floats. `median` on the other hand is looking for not one argument like in the Nim procedure we defined but two, a pointer to an `NF` and an `NI` which is a Nim integer.
 There's also a hint about what that interger is, a length value.
 So the `openArray` argument has been translated in to a standard way of passing arrays in C, a pointer to the array and the length of the array.

 In the Python code you can see we set the correct arguments (`[POINTER(c_double), c_int]`) and return type (`c_double`) and in lines 15 through 18 we cast a Python list of floats in to a C array of doubles.
-Then when we call the function in line 23 we make sure to convert the list's lenght in to a `c_int`.
+Then when we call the function in line 23 we make sure to convert the list's length to a `c_int`.
 Let's check the results.

     C:\Workspaces\nim-tests>python test1.py
     The sum of 1.0 and 3.0 is: 4.000000